Geometry and mechanics of microdomains in growing bacterial colonies: HARD-ROD MODEL

-Fig. \ref{fig:1} shows the typical configurations observed at the early stages of colonization both {\em in vitro} and {\em in silico}.
-The emergence of local nematic order is conspicuous throughout the system, however this does not propagate across the colony, but remains confined into a set of microscopic domains.
-These nematic domains, or ``patches'', are separated from each other by fracture lines reminiscent of grain boundaries in crystals \cite{Chaikin:1995}.
+Figure \ref{fig:ssgrow} shows the typical configurations observed at the early stages of colonization both \textit{in vitro} and \textit{in silico}.
+The emergence of local nematic order is conspicuous throughout the system; however, this does not propagate across the colony but remains confined to a set of microscopic domains.
+These nematic domains, or ``patches,'' are separated from each other by fracture lines reminiscent of grain boundaries in crystals \cite{Chaikin:1995,Bowick:2008}.
 As the colony evolves, the domains grow, merge, buckle, and break apart, in a complex sequence of morphological and topological transformations.

-Fig. \ref{fig:MDsnapshots} shows three examples of proliferating colonies of cells each with different division length $l_{d}$, and hence, different aspect ratios.
-The typical domain area, as we can see, depends on the length of the cell at division.
-Overall, the micro-domains have no preferential orientation (insets in Fig. \ref{fig:MDsnapshots}), and the colony is globally isotropic and characterized by the circular shape.
-The absence of the global orientational order can be ascribed to the inherent instability of the domains, that continuously buckle and fracture under the effect of growth-induced stress.
-The typical domain area then represents not only the coherent length scale of orientational order, but also the length scale at which the colony internal stresses compromise.
+Figure \ref{fig:ssmd} shows three examples of proliferating colonies of cells, each with different $l_{d}$ values and, hence, different cell aspect ratios.
+The typical domain area, as we can see, increases with the cell aspect ratio.
+Although the microdomains possess local orientational order, no preferential orientation was observed at the scale of the colony, suggesting that the colony itself is globally isotropic.
+The absence of the global orientational order can be ascribed to the inherent instability of the domains, which continuously deform and fracture under the effect of growth-induced stress.
+The typical domain area then represents not only the coherent length scale of orientational order but also the length scale at which the internal stresses compromise.
+Along the boundary, cells are predominantly tangentially aligned, as a consequence of torque balance.
+As the forces experienced by the peripheral cells are radial, these cells must orient either tangentially or normally with respect to the boundary in order for the torque acting on them to vanish.
+Normal alignment is, however, unstable; therefore, most of the peripheral cells are oriented tangentially.

+To quantify the emergent geometry of microdomains in a colony, we apply a customized domain segmentation algorithm.
+Two cells are considered to belong in the same domain if they are in contact, and their relative orientation differed by less than $3\%$.
+Although decomposition of a colony depends on the chosen threshold, the overall nature of the geometry and the emergent trends identified through different quantifiable parameters are generally robust and independent of the chosen threshold.
+By using this algorithm, we can then identify domains; measure their positions, orientations, areas \textit{et al.}; and get statistics of these quantities.